-However, vapers have been quick to take up the opposition and work to inform people in their communities with the truth about vaping.
+However, vapers have been quick to take up the opposition and work to inform people in their communities with the truth about drip vape cartridges and drip vaping in general.
 As part of this effort, we at VaporFi are taking some time to dispel some of the most egregious myths that we have heard.

 Myth: Dripping is a Dangerous New Sensation